Major project uncovers century-old water main.

 (Photo left: Original water main excavated beneath Monroe Street)

-Madison Water Utility will spend $3.6 million to replace the two-mile stretch of main, a much higher price tag than the usual estimate for main replacement of about a million dollars a mile.
+Madison Water Utility will spend $3.6 million to replace the two-mile stretch of main, a higher price tag than the usual estimate for main replacement of about $1.5 million dollars a mile.

 “There’s a lot of big infrastructure under Monroe Street.
 We’re putting in all 12 inch, and replacing 8 and 10-inch main.
 And then it’s the equipment it takes to put it in, and it’s the labor it takes to install it to exacting specifications,” Miess explains, noting that rebuilding infrastructure under a busy street is a complex undertaking.
 “It’s doing work under less-than-ideal situations, with traffic, a lot of people being affected by the construction, lots of businesses that rely on water along that stretch.
 There are pedestrians, there are parks, there are bikes…”